seekinfox/time-tracking-dashboard-main/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
+- SCSS/SASS
+- javaSript
+- JSON
 - Mobile-first workflow

 ### What I learned

+how to fetch JSON file from the server and represent the data in the web-application.

 ### Continued development

+json /javascrpt/css grid

 ## Author